DOC-01 Document Preparation (PDF & eForms)

 All that part of Lot 10 on Plan 3130 as is now comprised in Lot 2 on Plan (insert new plan number) and being part of the land in title Volume 616 Folio 61.

 As a general rule, documents that contain a sketch to identify part of the land in a certificate of title will not be accepted.
 An Interest Only Deposited Plan (DP) must be prepared by a licensed surveyor to spatially define the land.
-The document can then make reference to the DP number to accurately identify the portion of the land being dealt with.
+The document makes reference to the DP number to accurately identify the portion of the land being dealt with.

-Note: The DP must be in Order for Dealings before the document is lodged.
+Note: The DP must be in Order for Dealings before document/s are lodged.
 It is acceptable for drawings to be included within a document, as long as they don’t purport to define the area of land affected by the interest.

 The following documents are exceptions to the general rule: